 Bycatch is also a problem for depleted river herring and shad populations.
 These coastal fish spend part of their lives at sea, and return annually to rivers to spawn, forming an important connection between rivers and the ocean.
 River herring are federally designated as “Species of Concern” and there is increasing conservation concern about shad on the Atlantic coast.
 These forage fish are often accidentally caught when they school with Atlantic herring and mackerel at sea.
 River herring and shad are in need of federal conservation and management in the ocean where they spend most of their lives.

 Fishery managers must advance solutions that protect the health of the entire ecosystem, and that ensure there is enough fish in the ocean to sustain a productive and resilient marine food web.

 What reforms are needed?

 To realize its mission, Herring Alliance needs your support to accomplish the following goals:

-1. Establish ecosystem-based catch limits that leave enough herring in the ocean for whales, tuna and other marine life that feed on them.
+- Establish ecosystem-based catch limits that leave enough forage fish in the ocean for the marine animals that feed on them.
 Before existing fisheries are expanded, or additional fisheries are developed, an ecosystem analysis must be done.

 - Designate and preserve ecologically-important ocean habitat in order to protect juvenile and spawning fish, minimize bycatch, and ensure that forage fish are abundant in the places and during the seasons when predators need them most.

 - Incorporate all forage fish caught by U.S. fisheries into management plans, to ensure these fish are managed using the full force of federal law including annual catch limits, accountability measures and designation of important habitat.